newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_link_account.html.markdown

 - `subscription_id` - (Required) - Subscription ID of the Azure cloud account.
 - `tenant_id` - (Required) - Tenant ID of the Azure cloud account.
 - `name` - (Required) - The name of the application in New Relic APM.
-- `disabled` - (Optional) - Enable/Disable Azure link account.Supported values are true/false.
-This argument upon create is not supported.
-It will be available only upon update.
-If you provoide, it will not be taken into consideration upon first apply.

 ## Attributes Reference